tsaneyoshi/ai-council/README.md

 ### 2. Configure API Key

+You have two options to configure your OpenRouter API key:

+**Option 1: Using `.env` file (Recommended for development)**

 Create a `.env` file in the project root:

 ```bash
 OPENROUTER_API_KEY=sk-or-v1-...
 ```

+**Option 2: Using the Settings UI**

+You can also configure the API key after starting the application:
+1. Start the application (see "Running the Application" below)
+2. Click the ⚙️ Settings button in the top-right corner
+3. Enter your OpenRouter API key
+4. Click "Save Changes"

 Get your API key at [openrouter.ai](https://openrouter.ai/).
 Make sure to purchase the credits you need, or sign up for automatic top up.

+> **Note:** The application will start without an API key, but you won't be able to send messages until you configure one using either method above.

 ### 3. Configure Models (Optional)